X

 UCaaS architecture options

 Organizations have three UCaaS architecture options to consider when planning a cloud migration: single-tenant, multi-tenant and hybrid.
-It's important to prioritize the architecture decision early on to ensure a quality UC experience, said Metrigy analyst Irwin Lazar.
+It's important for IT leaders to prioritize the architecture decision early on to ensure a quality UC experience, said Metrigy analyst Irwin Lazar.

 For organizations that want to maintain control of some portions of a UCaaS deployment, vendors like Cisco and Zoom offer hybrid architecture options, Lazar said.
-Ultimately, the decision for evaluating communication platforms is dependent on which architecture works best based on an organization's requirements, he said.
+Ultimately, the decision for evaluating communication platforms depends on which architecture works best based on an organization's requirements, he said.

-Below are the three UCaaS architecture options, along with their advantages, disadvantages and use cases.
+Let's explore the three UCaaS architecture options, their advantages, disadvantages and use cases.

-Single-tenant.
 Organizations are the only users, or tenants, of a given software instance.
 Companies that value customization often prefer single tenancy.
-Once the tenant purchases the platform, the vendor can customize it to fit the specific needs of that customer.
-The user is in control of the data, where it lives, what features are rolled out, as well as security policies and integrations, Lazar said.
+Once the tenant purchases the platform, the vendor can customize it to fit the customer's specific needs.
+The user controls the data, where it lives, what features are rolled out, as well as security policies and integrations, Lazar said.

-With single-tenant architecture, users have the option of a hosted offering, where the private software instance is run by a managed service provider, Lazar said.
+With single-tenant architecture, users have the option of a hosted offering, where the private software instance is run by an MSP, Lazar said.
 Those most likely to opt for single-tenant architecture are regulated companies concerned about cyber threats, such as utility, healthcare, government and financial services organizations, Lazar said.

-Multi-tenant.
 More than one tenant uses the same software application in a multi-tenant architecture.
-This architecture offers limited flexibility with customization but provides cost savings.
-Updates and maintenance costs for the platform are shared by all tenants, rather than a single tenant taking on the full cost.
-Multi-tenant users often find this architecture to be lower cost than single-tenant and that it enables faster access to the different features provided.
+This architecture offers limited customization flexibility but provides cost savings.
+Updates and maintenance costs for the platform are shared by all tenants, rather than a single tenant bearing the full cost.
+Multi-tenant users often find this architecture to be lower cost than single-tenant and enables faster access to different features.

 Features of a UCaaS platform